MobilityData/GTFS_Schedule_Best-Practices/pages/lasso-routes.md

     recommendations:
       - ID: 3
         tags: []
+        text: |
-        text: "The trip headsign should be a global description of the trip, like displayed in the schedules.
-Could be “Linden to Linden via Loop” (Chicago example), or “A to A via B” (generic example). <!-- (95) -->"
+          The trip headsign should be a global description of the trip, like displayed in the schedules.
+Could be “Linden to Linden via Loop” (Chicago example), or “A to A via B” (generic example). <!-- (95) -->
 ---

 ### Lasso Routes